-For this recipe, I am using 12 Oreo cookies.
-You can use as many Oreos as you want, make sure to have enough ice cream on hand.
+- For this recipe, I am using 12 Oreo cookies.
+You can use as many Oreos as you want; make sure to have enough ice cream on hand, and enough melted chocolate.

-Using the ice cream scoop, make a big scoop of ice cream and then scrape off the excess with a bench scraper or a flat knife, making sure the ice cream is packed in the scoop.
+- Using a 1 tablespoon ice cream scoop, make a big scoop of ice cream and then scrape off the excess with a bench scraper or a flat knife, making sure the ice cream is packed in the scoop.
 You want the bottom to be flat so it sits on the Oreo.

-Place the scoop of ice cream on an Oreo.
-I usually do five at a time them place these on the tray in the freezer.
+- Place the scoop of ice cream on an Oreo.
+I usually do six at a time then place these on the tray in the freezer.
 Then repeat with the rest of the Oreos.

-Place the coconut oil and chopped chocolate in a bowl and heat in the microwave at 20-second intervals, until the chocolate is melted.
-Stir until the chocolate coating is smooth then let cool.
+- Place the coconut oil and chopped chocolate in a small bowl and heat in the microwave at 20-second intervals, until the chocolate is melted.
+Stir until the chocolate coating is smooth, then let cool.

 Dipping the Ice Cream Bites in Chocolate

-Dip the ice cream bite into the chocolate coating, making sure to coat the ice cream ball and the top part of the Oreo.
+- Dip the ice cream bite into the chocolate coating, making sure to coat the ice cream ball and the top part of the Oreo.
 This seals the ice cream and Oreo together.
 Let the excess drip back into the bowl.

-Place the ice cream bites back in the freezer, and freeze until firm
+- Place the ice cream bites back in the freezer, and freeze until firm, at least one hour.

 - Store the bites in a freezer container for up to three months.